String Theory and Pre-big bang Cosmology: String theory: a few basic concepts

 We should recall, to this purpose, that an extended one-dimensional object like a string corresponds, dynamically, to a constrained system.
 For a complete and consistent description of the string motion we must satisfy, in fact, not only the Euler-Lagrange equations, but also a set of dynamical constraints (at any point along the string trajectory), expressed by the vanishing of appropriate functionals.
 In addition, we have to impose the required boundary conditions, different for the case of open strings (with non-coincident ends) and closed strings (without free ends, like a loop).

-When the model is quantized, the coordinates and the momentum of the string are promoted to operators satisfying the canonical commutation relations, and also the constraints are represented by operators (the so-called Virasoro operatos $L_m$).
-The Hilbert subspace containing the physical states of the system (after the elimination of all negative-norm states, called ``ghosts") is then formed by (all and only) those states satisfying the constraints, that are annihilated by the application of the Virasoro operators $L_m$ appropriately ordered and regularized (see e.g. \cite{13,13a}).
-Any string models contains an infinite discrete sequence of such operators $L_m$, and the constraint of lowest order ($L_0=0$) corresponds to the mass-shell condition $p_\mu p^\mu=M^2c^2$ determining the allowed energy levels of the string spectrum (here $p_\mu p^\mu$ is the square of the energy-momentum vector, and $M$ the rest mass, of the string).
+When the model is quantized, the coordinates and momenta of the string are promoted to operators satisfying canonical commutation relations.
+Also the constraints are now represented by (the so-called Virasoro) operatos $L_m$.
+The Hilbert subspace containing the physical states of the system is then formed by (all and only) those states satisfying the constraints in a ``weak" sense, i.e. those annihilated by the application of the Virasoro operators $L_m$ with $m \ge0$, appropriately ordered and regularized (see e.g. \cite{13,13a}).
+As it turns out, this is sufficient to eliminate all the negative-norm (so called ``ghosts") states.
+The lowest order constraint ($L_0=0$ up to a subtraction constant) corresponds to imposing the mass-shell condition $p_\mu p^\mu=M^2c^2$ determining the allowed energy levels of the string spectrum (here $p_\mu p^\mu$ is the square of the energy-momentum vector, and $M$ the rest mass of the string).

-A quantized bosonic string, on the other hand, corresponds to a system of infinite harmonic oscillators vibrating along the spatial directions orthogonal to the string itself.
+A quantized bosonic string, on the other hand, corresponds to a system of infinitely many harmonic oscillators vibrating along the spatial directions orthogonal to the string itself.
 The various states of the discrete string spectrum can be obtained (as in the theory of the elementary quantum oscillator) by applying the appropriate number of creation operators (along different spatial directions, in general) to the lowest energy level.
 As a consequence, the physical string states can be ordered as a tower of states of growing (discrete) mass and angular-momentum eigenvalues.
 And here we find the ``miracle" connecting strings to gravitational interactions.

 Looking at the subset of massless eigenstates, in fact, we find that the open string spectrum contains (even in the simplest case) a vector $A_\mu$ which is transverse (i.e., it has a vanishing divergence, $\pa^\mu A_\mu=0$), and which can be associated with an Abelian interaction of vector type, like the electromagnetic interaction.
 The closed string spectrum, instead, contains -- besides a scalar $\phi$, the dilaton, and a second-rank antisymmetric tensor $B_{\mu\nu}$, -- a symmetric tensor field $h_{\mu\nu}$ which is transverse and traceless ($\pa^\nu h_{\mu\nu}=0= h_\mu\,^\mu$), and which has all the required physical properties of the graviton.
 Thus, unified models of fundamental interactions based on strings must {\em necessarily} include a tensor interaction of gravitational type.